pchardware.org

 ECC memory support unverified No

-SATA III ports 6
+SATA III ports6

 USB 3.2 Gen 2x2 ports unverified 0